Preparing your manuscript

 Acronyms should be used sparingly and fully explained when first used.

 Images must be uploaded as separate files.
-All images must be cited within the main text in numerical order and legends should be provided at the end of the manuscript.
+All images must be cited within the main text in numerical order and legends must be provided (ideally at the end of the manuscript).

 Colour images and charges

 For certain journals, authors of unsolicited manuscripts that wish to publish colour figures in print will be charged a fee to cover the cost of printing.
 Refer to the specific journal’s instructions for authors for more information.

 Alternatively, authors are encouraged to supply colour illustrations for online publication and black and white versions for print publication.
 Colour publication online is offered at no charge, but the figure legend must not refer to the use of colours.

 Figures should be submitted in TIFF or EPS format.
 JPEG files are acceptable in some cases.
 A minimum resolution of 300 dpi is required, except for line art which should be 1200 dpi.
 Histograms should be presented in a simple, two-dimensional format, with no background grid.

 During submission, ensure that the figure files are labelled with the correct File Designation of “Mono Image” for black and white figures and “Colour Image” for colour figures.

 Figures are checked using automated quality control and if they are below the minimum standard you will be alerted and asked to resupply them.

 Please ensure that any specific patient/hospital details are removed or blacked out (e.g. X-rays, MRI scans, etc).
 Figures that use a black bar to obscure a patient’s identity are NOT accepted.